 There is some functionality overlap between this module and the growroot functionality of cloud-initramfs-tools.
 However, there are some situations where one tool is able to function and the other is not.
 The default configuration for both should work for most cloud instances.
 To explicitly prevent cloud-initramfs-tools from running growroot, the file /etc/growroot-disabled can be created.
 By default, both growroot and cc\growpart will check for the existence of this file and will not run if it is present.
 However, this file can be ignored for cc\growpart by setting ignore\growroot\disabled to true.
 For more information on cloud-initramfs-tools see: https://launchpad.net/cloud-initramfs-tools

 Growpart is enabled by default on the root partition.
 The default config for growpart is:

 '''

 growpart:

 mode: auto

 devices: ["/"]

 ignore_growroot_disabled: false

 '''

 Internal name: cc\growpart

-Module frequency: always

-Supported distros: all

-Config schema: growpart: (object)
+growpart: (object)